alexthefirst99/web/README.md

 ```bash
 python3 cms/app.py
 ```
-- Open **http://127.0.0.1:5000** in your browser.
+- The browser will **automatically open** to **http://127.0.0.1:5000**.
 - Edit content and click **"Publish Changes"**.
-- This automatically updates the JSON data and regenerates the HTML files.
+- This automatically saves your changes and **rebuilds the entire website** (updates HTML files).

-### 4. Manual Build
+### 4. Manual Build / Advanced
-If you prefer to edit the JSON data files directly in `cms/data/`, you MUST run the build script to update the website:
+If you prefer to edit the JSON data files manually in `cms/data/`, you must run the build script to update the HTML:

 ```bash
 python3 cms/build.py
 ```

-### 5. Publish Changes
+### 5. Deploying Updates
-After rebuilding the site, push your changes to GitHub to go live:
+After publishing changes via the CMS (or building manually), push the updated files to GitHub:

 ```bash
 git add .